Skip to content

 My Challenge My Community Employability Skills My Studies

 Take up a new hobby or develop an existing one to a higher level.
 Must run for a minimum of 15 hours Get involved in activities beneficial to the school or the local community.
 This must be unpaid and run for at least 15 hours Learning about jobs and courses, by attending in-school information events or visiting colleges.
 To complete a week's Work Experience in Year 10 or Year 12.
-Earnt through demonstrating a continued commitment to learning in school – 80 learning awards needed
+Earnt through demonstrating a continued commitment to learning in school - minimum of 320 learning awards through time in school by Year 11, and 350 for Sixth Form.

 Creative Arts Faculty Awards: